 They shocked all parts of his body, including his fingertips.
 They also pressed two electrodes into his back.

 Wang was then locked in solitary confinement for six months.
 During the confinement, Wang was forbidden from talking, knowing the date or time, and restricted from using the restroom.
 Going to the restroom required an application, and nearly all requests were denied.

 For the next six months, he was put in a single cell where he was tightly monitored.
 By day, he was forced to sit motionless on a narrow bar stool.

 The experience was etched into his memory:

-“The severe conditions caused my body to autrophy.
+“The severe conditions caused my body to atrophy.
 I fell asleep to the sharp sound of whiplashes and the horrible shrieks of women being tortured.
 During this period, my parents were not allowed to know my location or condition and these horrible days were not even regarded as a term of detention by the CCP government.”

 Wang was later held in detention centers and jails.
-He recalled of the Fengtai and Chaoyang detention centers in Beijing:
+He recalled the Fengtai and Chaoyang detention centers in Beijing:

 “These [detention] centers kept Falun Gong practitioners on the edge of starvation.
 Even the jailors would say, ‘there’s no human rights here’ but the court judges would just shrug those complaints off and reply, ‘these judgements were not made by me and I’m just following orders.’”

 At the Chaoyang Detention Center in Beijing, Wang once overheard doctors discussing the torture method of force-feeding—a procedure often used on inmates on hunger strike in which a tube was inserted through a person’s nose to the stomach.
 A nurse, who appeared to be in her 20s, asked a doctor how to insert a tube to inflict more pain on practitioners.